ethansaxenian/nhl-cli/DOCS.md

 ## `nhl image-types`

-List all possible image types for the logos
+List all possible image types for the logos.

 **Usage**: